jonrus/RedditStockHeatmap/README.md

 # Reddit Stock Heatmap
 This app, searches Reddit for the number of time a stock symbol is found, creating a value called 'Reddit Heat Index' for the current (as of 01/20/2021) S&P 500 Index stocks.
 The values are displayed on a daily (UTC based) heatmap, for stocks with at least one Reddit search hit.
 ## Live Demo
-See a [live version](https://reddit-heatmap.herokuapp.com/) of the app deployed to [Heroku](https://www.heroku.com/)
+~~See a [live version](https://reddit-heatmap.herokuapp.com/) of the app deployed to [Heroku](https://www.heroku.com/)~~
-- Note due to the free tier database limitations, the live demo is rather limited.
+- ~~Note due to the free tier database limitations, the live demo is rather limited~~.
+- Live demo no longer functions due to Heroku dropping free tier.
 ## Database Schema
 - [Layout](Database%20Schema/db.png)
 ## API(s) Used